I’ve tried to compile a useful multipurpose (airport focused) check-in packing list.

 Socks/stockings

-I often took too many socks to summer-holiday style destinations.
-My wife always used her 5-8 pairs.
-We both used white ankle socks that went with trainers.
+Initially I often took too many socks for summer-holiday style destinations.
+My wife and I both used white ankle socks that went with trainers.

 Nightwear